Bayesian Optimization by Kernel Regression and Density-based Exploration: Convergence analysis

+This contradiction shows $\PP[\fE] = 0$.
+Hence $\inf_{t} \filldist_{\fX, \mX_t} \le R_{\Psi} \ell$ almost surely, which proves the first conclusion for BOKE+.
+Moreover, since the proof of \cref{thm:consistency BOKE}\cref{it2:consistency BOKE} relies only on part \cref{it1:consistency BOKE} and not on the acquisition strategy, the second conclusion extends to BOKE+ as well, completing the proof. \end{proof}

-The algorithmic consistency of density-based exploration Eq.~\eqref{eqn:KDE pure-explore} can be treated as a special case of \cref{thm:consistency BOKE} with $f \equiv 0$ and noise-free evaluations.
-A self-contained proof of \cref{cor:consistency DE} is provided in Appendix~\ref{appx:proofs of algorithmic consistency}, and this approach can be directly extended to BOKE and BOKE+ in the noise-free setting.
+The algorithmic consistency of DE follows as a special case of BOKE by setting $f \equiv 0$ and assuming a noise-free setting (i.e., $\varsigma^2 = 0$).
+A self-contained proof of \cref{cor:consistency DE} is given in \cref{app:proof of algorithmic consistency}.
+The same argument extends to BOKE and BOKE+, implying convergence of simple regret in the noise-free setting (i.e., $\lim_{t \to \infty} \SimReg_t = 0$).